understrap/understrap/readme.txt

 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
-- Activate the UnderStrap theme
+- Activate the Understrap theme

 ## Developing With npm, Gulp and SASS and [Browser Sync][1]

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
-- Then open your terminal and browse to the location of your UnderStrap copy
+- Then open your terminal and browse to the location of your Understrap copy
 - Run: `$ npm install` and then: `$ gulp copy-assets`

 ### Running